riverbed/steelscript-vm-config/packages/README.rst

     - sources-base-packages:  source packages from base linux image
     - sources-added-packages: source packages installed during provisioning
     - sources-python-pacakges: source python packages installed into the virtualenv

-Logs of the download process will be shown as well which could be searched for any errors during the download process.